The Banner Saga: Factions

-The Banner Saga: Factions is a free-to-play multiplayer fantasy tactical role-playing video game, developed by Stoic Studio as a spinoff of The Banner Saga and published by Versus Evil.
+The Banner Saga: Factions is a free-to-play multiplayer fantasy tactical role-playing video game, developed by Stoic as a spinoff of The Banner Saga and published by Versus Evil.
 It was released for personal computers in 2013.

 The game was the debut title of Stoic Studio, which was founded by three former BioWare designers.
 It was conceived when they were designing the combat for The Banner Saga, and they decided to release it for free as a standalone multiplayer game so players could get familiar with it.

 The game received mixed reviews upon launch.
 Its servers were shut down in February 2021, with Stoic stating that they could not afford to support it anymore.

 Gameplay

 The Banner Saga: Factions allows players to pit teams of six combatants, chosen from 16 classes, against each other on a grid.
 Players make their units take actions like movement or attack in alternating turns.
 All units can be renamed by the player.
 The player can also buy new characters from the "Mead House" building or upgrade their statistics using an in-game currency called "Renown", which can be earned through matches or bought through microtransactions.
 There are four base classes, each upgradeable to three different classes.
 Renown can also be used to expand the barracks, which allows the player to increase the maximum number of units they can have.

 Player characters consist of two races, which are the humans and the Varl.
 Humans make up the base classes of archer and raider, while taking up 1 tile on the combat board.
 An archer deals damage using a bow and arrow, although she has lesser health than other units.
 The raider uses a melee weapon and shield, which allows him to increase the points of armor of any ally standing next to him.
 The Varls meanwhile make up the base classes of warrior and shieldbangers, and take up 4 tiles of space.
 A warrior deals heavier damage compared to other classes, although having slower mobility than other units, while the shieldbanger has a high amount of armor and deals a lower amount of damage compared to the warrior.